- This event has passed.

 October 21 @ 5:00 pm - 6:30 pm

-Please join the Reiss Center on Law and Security for a discussion with Representatives Will Hurd, Andy Kim and Elissa Slotkin about the role of Congress in national security and foreign affairs, and how their own executive branch experience has shaped their approach on the Hill.
+The Reiss Center on Law and Security hosted a discussion with Representatives Will Hurd, Andy Kim and Elissa Slotkin about the role of Congress in national security and foreign affairs, and how their own executive branch experience has shaped their approach on the Hill.

-The program will be moderated by Lisa Monaco, Distinguished Senior Fellow at the Reiss Center and former Homeland Security Advisor to the President.
+The program was moderated by Lisa Monaco, Distinguished Senior Fellow at the Reiss Center and former Homeland Security Advisor to the President.

 Program 5:30-6:30 p.m.